isadario/applications/README.md

 # Code
 Full code for the implementation and applications of the final project.
+TODO: save the .py so to use databricks